jwnelen/web-scale-project/README.md

 ***Requirements:*** You need to have minikube (with ingress enabled) and helm installed on your machine.

 #### kubernetes cluster (managed k8s cluster in the cloud)

 Similarly to the `minikube` deployment but run the `deploy-charts-cluster.sh` in the helm step to also install an ingress to the cluster.

 ***Requirements:*** You need to have access to kubectl of a k8s cluster.

+#### docker-compose (not working anymore)
+Docker compose cannot be used anymore.
+The docker compose fill is still being used to build all images.

+### How to Deploy
+For deployment, a few things need to be done in order to get the system up and running.

+### 1. Make sure you have the right access to Spanner
+Make sure you have the right access to Spanner.
+For this, you need to have a service account with the right permissions.
+If you are using **minikube**, you need to have a json file with the credentials in your home folder.
+For this, have a key jsonfile ready.
+Call this file `keyfile.json` and place it in your home folder.
+This will be mounted to the container and used for authentication.
+In **GCP Kubernetes**, it is managed by Google.

+### 2. Make sure you have setup the resource limits correctly for your specific k8s cluster
+Make sure you have setup the resource limits correctly for your specific k8s cluster if you are running it locally.
+Your computer might not be able to handle the default values.